Real-life projects that boost skills with quick payback

 What is the cost?

-The cost is around $1500 per week for 16 weeks.
+The cost is around $1250 per week for 12 weeks for blended training and about $2000 per week for live instructor training.
 You would pay much more than that if you had a full-time Lean Six Sigma consultant working with your team with no long-term obligation.

 Schedule time to discuss availability and get your questions answered